ranganayakiSer/WordFrequencyCount/README.md

 # WordFrequencyCount
 WordFrequencyCount

-1.Developed using visual studio 2019, Asp.Net Mvc application
-2.Stored Data in AZURE using NoSQL db
-3.Published on Azure.
+1.Used The Whale by Herman Melville book in txt format 2.Developed application in visual studio 2019, Asp.Net Mvc application 3.Stored Data in AZURE storage tables using NoSQL db 4.Published on Azure app web service
-4.Once file is uploaded ,a table with name WordFrequencyCount is created, below Columns are added and words are manipulated from txt file and are stored in Azure DB
+5.Change the Azure Connection string in TableManager.cs file 6.when you run the application , and Once txt file is uploaded ,a table with name WordFrequencyCount is created, below Columns are added and words are manipulated from txt file and are stored in Azure DB
 Filepath
 Most frequent word: {word} occurred {x} times
 Most frequent 7 character word: {word} occurred {x} times